abraham5059/-Intermediate-data_analysis/README.md

 - The enitre US 1 1710  Plants' completed product bikes inventory sits at around a 16-day range of coverage average.
 - Out of 88,083 unrestricted-use units in stock, 46 units are blocked, 11,438 units are under QI & no returned product reported.

+### Threfore, using an intermediate inventory analysis with the given parameters & data tools helps stakeholders and others make better inventory decisions within Velotics Inc.'s productivity.

+## Thank you.